leaflabs/libmaple/docs/source/language.rst

      use of any of its header files.
 However, dynamic memory allocation (``malloc()``, etc.) is not available.

-   - If you're looking for pointers to low-level details, see this page's :ref:`Recommended Reading <language-recommended-reading>`.
+   - If you're looking for pointers to low-level details, see :ref:`libmaple` and this page's :ref:`Recommended Reading
+     <language-recommended-reading>`.

 .. _language-lang-docs:

 Maple Language Reference
 ------------------------

-The following table summarizes the most important core language features.
-An exhaustive index is available at the :ref:`language-index`.
+This table is a summary of the most important language features.
+See the :ref:`language-index` for a complete listing.

 +--------------------------------------------+----------------------------------------------+---------------------------------------------------+
 | Structure                                  | Variables                                    | Functions                                         |